 Today we’re doing breakfast in Azeroth with some zesty, cheesy, Clamlette Surprise.
 For those unfamiliar with the game World of Warcraft, this is the crowning recipe of the goblin, Dirge Quickcleave, greatest chef in the known world.
 Also, before patch 3.1, completing the quest to learn it was required to gain artisan level in the cooking skill.
 The ingredients are simple enough: Roc Eggs, aged cheddar cheese, and zesty clam meat.

 Unlike most MMO’s, there is no such thing as maxing out your cooking skills.
 Even as someone who mostly learns from reading about and trying things, I will readily admit that.
 I am not a trained chef.
 My main strength is in flavor combinations.
 I am still learning technique.
-The perfect, french style omelette is an achievement of technique and patience.
+The perfect, French style omelette is an achievement of technique and patience.

 That said, there are certain cooking techniques better learned directly from someone who has already mastered the art.
 This is why I had signed up for an egg cooking class from Salud Cooking School at Whole Foods Market.
 The class boasted a menu of perfectly poached eggs with lemon hollandaise sauce, blue cheese souffles, the perfect omelette, and boccone dolce.
 It all sounded amazing, delicious, and the best way to learn proper culinary techniques to boost my cooking skill by a couple of points.

 Yeah…about that.
-Twenty-four hours before I was set to take said class, it was cancelled due to too few sign ups.
+Twenty-four hours before I was set to take said class, it was canceled due to too few sign ups.
 Thoroughly pissed about it, I refused to let the fact that half of America erroneously believes that they know how to properly cook eggs keep me from learning how to make Clamlette Surprise.
 To the grocery store I went for a nice slab of aged white cheddar cheese, canned minced clam, and Old Bay seasoning.

-The next morning a set out with a recipe for Julia Child’s hollandaise sauce and whipped up a batch of my own adaptation, using slightly less butter , and a few short dashes of the Old Bay.
+The next morning a set out with a recipe for Julia Child’s hollandaise sauce and whipped up a batch of my own adaptation, using slightly less butter, and a few short dashes of the Old Bay.
 It turned out creamy and lemony, with a slight bit of spice to add depth and make it interesting.

 Alright, one egg dish down, let’s make this omelette!